tedneward/Azgaarnoth/Classes/Rogue/Revived.md

 ```
 def level9(npc):
-    npc.traits.append(f"***Connect with the Dead (Recharges on short or long rest).*** You cast the {spelllinkify(speak with dead)} spell, without using a spell slot or material components.
+    npc.traits.append(f"***Connect with the Dead (Recharges on short or long rest).*** You cast the {spelllinkify('speak with dead')} spell, without using a spell slot or material components.
 Intelligence is your spellcasting ability for this spell.
 Speaking with the dead in this way temporarily gives you a capability from a past life--you're unsure whether it's from your past or the spirit's.
-When the spell ends, you gain one random benefit from the Revived Capabilities table: d6: (1-2) You learn how to speak, read, and write one language of your choice.
-(3-4) You gain one skill or tool proficiency of your choice.
-(5-6) You gain proficiency with one saving throw of your choice.
-After you cast the spell with this feature, you can't do so again until you finish a short or long rest.")
+When the spell ends, you gain one random benefit from the Revived Capabilities table: d6: **1-2** You learn how to speak, read, and write one language of your choice. **3-4** You gain one skill or tool proficiency of your choice. **5-6** You gain proficiency with one saving throw of your choice.")
 ```

 ## Audience with Death